|Unfortunately, a modern black iron fire escape nearly veils the amazing facade -- photo by Alice Lum|

 In July 1907, Gustave prepared to join his wife who was traveling in Germany with their daughter and two sons when he was suddenly stricken with appendicitis.
 He was taken to a private hospital where he was operated on and where he died shortly afterwards.

 The control of G. Schirmer publishing was now in the hands of Rudolph.
 Two years later, with the business having outgrown its headquarters, he sold the building on East 16th Street to George Leerburger and Zade Metzler.

-The building on 16th Street continued to be used by a variety of manufacturers.
-During World War I and for several years afterward the Clothing and Equipage Division of the Quartermaster Department of U.S. Army was here.
+The East 16th Street building continued house a variety of manufacturers.
+During World War I and for several years afterward, the Clothing and Equipage Division of the Quartermaster Department of U.S. Army was here.
 The Department supplied uniforms to the troops.

-At the same time the Re-Be Soap Company was here, manufacturing liquid soap.
+At the same time the Re-Be Soap Company was in the building, manufacturing liquid soap.

 Boys at midcentury sent their allowances to Panther National, Ltd. with order forms clipped from Boys’ Life magazine.
 The distributor offered everything from a set of 12 different “whittling and carving knives” for $2.00 to a balsa wood chest of 12 hand-tied fishing flies for $1.00.

-It was about this time that the owners decided to modernize the street level.
+It was about this time that the owners modernized the street level.
 Unlike most “improvements” during this period, however, the façade was not demolished, but covered over with metal panels.

-In 1998 Alfredo De Vido architects was called in to correct the 1950s updating.
+In 1998, Alfredo De Vido architects was called in to reverse the 1950s updating.
 The false façade was removed, the stonework restored and a new entrance installed.